Tooth Extractions – Denton, TX

 Extraction Site Preservation

 When possible, we often recommend dental implants after tooth loss because they provide so many benefits.
-But since extractions can leave the jawbone too weak or thin to support an implant, we may recommend extraction site preservation.
-Done at the same time as an extraction, this procedure strengthens the jawbone with a grafting material to prepare it for a dental implant later on.
+But since extractions can leave the jawbone too weak or thin to support a dental implant, we may recommend extraction site preservation.
+Done at the same time as an extraction, this procedure strengthens the jawbone with grafting material to prepare it for a dental implant later on.

 Your recovery process is very important to us, and we’ll spend time reviewing the best way to care for your extraction site at home, including: